Garth Jax: Phoenix/Arizona Cardinals

 On November 22, 1991, he was placed on the injured reserve list, ending the year with 52 tackles.
 In 1993, besides playing defense and special teams, he was also used as blocking back on short-yardage situations.

 Jax may be best known amongst Cardinals fans for tackling a drunk fan who ran onto the field at Sun Devil Stadium in 1994.
 In 1995, he started four games and registered 48 tackles.
 He was waived on August 25, 1996.

 Personal life

 After his retirement from football, he served as the Arizona Cardinals coordinator of NFL programs and community outreach for three years.
 He left the Cardinals organization to help start the Sunrise Bank.

 In 2000, he was named football coach at Valley Lutheran High School.
 He also was the vice president of public relations at Cayenne Entertainment.

 His stepfather Phil Abraira, at one time had the Florida State University records for average yards per punt return in a season (20.1) and longest punt return (92 yards).
-His son, Griffin, was a standout pitcher at the United States Air Force Academy and was drafted in the 3rd round of the 2016 Major League Baseball draft by the Minnesota Twins.
+His son, Griffin, was a standout pitcher at the United States Air Force Academy and was selected in the 3rd round of the 2016 Major League Baseball draft by the Minnesota Twins.